Iqramdhandhu/retail-analytical-chatbot/README.md

-# retail-analytical-chatbot
+# genai-retail-chatbot
-AI-powered retail analytics chatbot for customer and sales insights.
+GenAI-powered retail chatbot for customer insights and retail analytics.